2m2data/2m2data.github.io/what-we-do.md

 - Hosting and domain management
 - Access control and account hygiene
-- Basic security practices appropriate for internal systems
+- Basic security practices as appropriate

 We continuously evaluate new opportunities and may expand our operations and partnerships over time.